krishna-kpa/task-tracker/README.md

 - User actions and inputs **should be passed as command-line arguments**.
 - **Tasks must be stored in a MongoDB database**.
 - **Authentication and authorization must be implemented**.
-- Users should receive **WhatsApp notifications for upcoming tasks**.
+- Users should receive **WhatsApp notifications before 1 hr of the deadline**.

 ---